-5More details can be found in §D.1.

-FasterTransformer both with and without this optimization.
+Transformer Encoder Layer: We first evaluate the forward pass latency of an encoder layer of the transformer model (Fig. 3).
+We compare CORA's performance with that of FasterTransformer and an implementation in PyTorch, a popular DL framework, with TorchScript (PyTorch Team, 2020) enabled.
+All the operators in the encoder layer except the ones in the SDPA sub-module process the hidden vectors associated with each word independently.
+Therefore, with manual effort, they can be implemented without any padding.
+The linear transformation operators Proj1, Proj2, FF1 and FF2 reduce to gemm operations in this case.
+Faster-Transformer provides an option to perform this optimization, first introduced in EffectiveTransformers (ByteDance).
+We compare against FasterTransformer both with and without this optimization.
 We refer to these two implementations as FT-Eff and FT, respectively.
 In the CORA implementation, this optimization is applied simply by loop fusion, analogous to the illustration in Fig. 6.
 In CORA's implementation however, we pad this fused loop so that its bound is a multiple of 64.
 In other words, we add a padding sequence to the batch to ensure that the sum of the sequence lengths is a multiple of 64.
 We refer to this kind of padding as bulk padding (Fig. 3).
 The relative amount of bulk padding added is usually quite low as the sum of sequence lengths in a batch is much higher.

 Table 4 shows the forward execution latencies for the encoder layer for the aforementioned frameworks and datasets.
-The auxiliary data structures computed by CoRA's prelude are shared across multiple layers of the model as the raggedness pattern stays the same across layers, depending only on the sequence lengths in the mini-batch.
-The execution times shown for CoRA include per-layer prelude overheads assuming a 6 layer model.
+The auxiliary data structures computed by CORA's prelude are shared across multiple layers of the model as the raggedness pattern stays the same across layers, depending only on the sequence lengths in the mini-batch.
+The execution times shown for CORA include per-layer prelude overheads assuming a 6 layer model.
 We further look at these overheads in §7.4.
-As we can see, the CoRA implementation is competitive with the manually-optimized FT-Eff implementation for all datasets, even performing better in a few cases, and performs significantly better as compared to the fully-padded PyTorch and FT implementations.
-Fig. 10, which plots the overall performance of all these implementations for the batch sizes evaluated, makes this clear.
+As we can see, the CORA implementation is competitive with the manually-optimized FT-Eff implementation for all datasets, even performing better in a few cases, and performs significantly better as compared to the fullypadded PyTorch and FT implementations.
+Fig. 11, which plots the overall performance of all these implementations for the batch sizes evaluated, makes this clear.

-We now take a closer look at the FasterTransformer and CORA implementations which are sketched in Fig. 3.6 The FT implementation is similar to the FT-Eff implementation except it uses full padding for all operations.
+We now take a closer look at the FasterTransformer and CORA implementations which are sketched in Fig. $3.^7$ The FT implementation is similar to the FT-Eff implementation except it uses full padding for all operations.
 The CORA and FasterTransformer implementations differ in their operator fusion strategies.
 Therefore, the figure breaks the implementations down to the smallest sub-graphs that correspond to each other.
-Fig. 12 shows a breakdown of the execution times for these implementations for the RACE dataset and batch size 128 at the level of these sub-graphs.
+Fig. 13 shows a breakdown of the execution times for these implementations for the RACE dataset and batch size 128 at the level of these sub-graphs.
 As Fig. 3 shows, the FT-Eff and CORA implementations differ significantly with respect to padding only in the SDPA sub-module where the FT-Eff implementation employs full padding while the CORA employs partial padding.
-We see, in Fig 12, that the CORA implementation performs better than FasterTransformer for all the SDPA operators (QK^T, Softmax and AttnV) despite the fact that the latter is heavily hand optimized.8 This is because CORA's ability to handle raggedness enables it to perform less wasted computation.
+We see, in Fig 13, that the CORA implementation performs better than FasterTransformer for all the SDPA operators (QKT,